ankitXdev/ankitXdev/README.md

 VS Code, MongoDB Compass, Power BI, and a few others here and there.

 ### Favorite Projects
-BhaariScam (crypto), Anime Scene Gallery, plus five projects completed and many more on the way.
+BhaariScam (crypto), plus five projects completed and many more on the way.

 ### Fun Facts
 - I like photography — check my Instagram for my work